RapidField/solid-instruments/CONTRIBUTING.md

 The **Solid Instruments** team adheres to a variety of design and workflow conventions, which are described here.
 We value consistency in these practices.
 Please feel free to contact us with questions using any available avenue.

-### 📐 Architecture
+### :triangular_ruler: Architecture

 New contributors should familiarize themselves with basic architectural conventions by reviewing the [**Architectural Guide**](ARCHITECTURE.md).
 The existing body of source can often be used as a reliable authority when making design decisions but, when in doubt, ask for advice from experienced contributors or contact [solidinstruments@rapidfield.com](mailto:solidinstruments@rapidfield.com).

-### ✒️ Design and style
+### :black_nib: Design and style

 The [`.editorconfig`](.editorconfig) and [`CodeMaid.config`](CodeMaid.config) files, in combination, define most of the project's styling guidelines.
 More information can be found by reading the [**Development Guidelines**](GUIDELINES.md).
 When in doubt, look to examples within the source for styling guidance, or contact [solidinstruments@rapidfield.com](mailto:solidinstruments@rapidfield.com) with questions.

-### 🔃 Revision control workflow
+### :arrows_clockwise: Revision control workflow

 The **Solid Instruments** team uses **RapidField Revision Control Workflow 1.1**, a [**GitFlow**](https://nvie.com/posts/a-successful-git-branching-model/)-like strategy for managing source branches.

 The following patterns define the project's branch naming and usage conventions.
 Five-digit numeric tokens ("00000") represent an associated issue number.

-#### 🟡 Master branch
+#### :yellow_circle: Master branch

-🟡`master` is the root branch and represents, at all times, the state of the latest production release.
-The team aims to maintain a 99.9% minimum build success rate for 🟡`master`.
+:yellow_circle:`master` is the root branch and represents, at all times, the state of the latest production release.
+The team aims to maintain a 99.9% minimum build success rate for :yellow_circle:`master`.

-#### 🟠 Hotfix branches
+#### :orange_circle: Hotfix branches

-Branches matching the pattern 🟠`hotfix/00000-{semantic-key}` are children of 🟡`master` and house active work associated with an urgent production defect.
+Branches matching the pattern :orange_circle:`hotfix/00000-{semantic-key}` are children of :yellow_circle:`master` and house active work associated with an urgent production defect.
 Pull requests to hotfix branches may be used to share unfinished work with other team members working on associated issues, but those pull requests should pass all status checks.

-#### 🟣 Release branches
+#### :purple_circle: Release branches

-Branches matching the pattern 🟣`release/v0.0.0` are children of 🟡`master` and house completed, tested and integrated work for a named release.
+Branches matching the pattern :purple_circle:`release/v0.0.0` are children of :yellow_circle:`master` and house completed, tested and integrated work for a named release.
 Release branches should always be in a releasable state.

-#### 🔵 Develop branch
+#### :large_blue_circle: Develop branch

-🔵`develop` is a child of 🟡`master` and serves as an integration branch for completed and tested work sourced from defect, feature and maintenance branches.
-The team aims to maintain a 99.9% minimum build success rate for 🔵`develop`.
+:large_blue_circle:`develop` is a child of :yellow_circle:`master` and serves as an integration branch for completed and tested work sourced from defect, feature and maintenance branches.
+The team aims to maintain a 99.9% minimum build success rate for :large_blue_circle:`develop`.

-#### 🔴 Defect branches
+#### :red_circle: Defect branches

-Branches matching the pattern 🔴`defect/00000-{semantic-key}` are children of 🔵`develop` and house active work associated with a non-urgent defect.
+Branches matching the pattern :red_circle:`defect/00000-{semantic-key}` are children of :large_blue_circle:`develop` and house active work associated with a non-urgent defect.
 Pull requests to defect branches may be used to share unfinished work with other team members working on associated issues, but those pull requests should pass all status checks.

-#### 🟢 Feature branches
+#### :green_circle: Feature branches

-Branches matching the pattern 🟢`feature/00000-{semantic-key}` are children of 🔵`develop` and house active feature development work.
+Branches matching the pattern :green_circle:`feature/00000-{semantic-key}` are children of :large_blue_circle:`develop` and house active feature development work.
 Pull requests to feature branches may be used to share unfinished work with other team members working on associated issues, but those pull requests should pass all status checks.

-#### ⚫ Maintenance branches
+#### :black_circle: Maintenance branches

-Branches matching the pattern ⚫`maintenance/00000-{semantic-key}` are children of 🔵`develop` and house active project maintenance work.
+Branches matching the pattern :black_circle:`maintenance/00000-{semantic-key}` are children of :large_blue_circle:`develop` and house active project maintenance work.
 Pull requests to maintenance branches may be used to share unfinished work with other team members working on associated issues, but those pull requests should pass all status checks.

-#### 🟤 User branches
+#### :brown_circle: User branches

-Branches matching the pattern 🟤`user/{username}/00000-{semantic-key}` serve as source branches for pull requests targeting defect, feature and maintenance branches.
+Branches matching the pattern :brown_circle:`user/{username}/00000-{semantic-key}` serve as source branches for pull requests targeting defect, feature and maintenance branches.
 User branches may contain work-in-progress and there are no requirements for them with respect to status checks.

-#### 🔀 Workflow diagram
+#### :twisted_rightwards_arrows: Workflow diagram

 **RapidField Revision Control Workflow 1.1** diverges from  [**GitFlow**](https://nvie.com/posts/a-successful-git-branching-model/) by introducing defect and maintenance branches, which are treated like feature branches from a process perspective but are used for different purposes.
 The workflow is diagrammed below.

 [![Revision control diagram](RapidFieldRevisionControlWorkflow.png)](RapidFieldRevisionControlWorkflow.png)

-### 🔖 Release versioning
+### :label: Release versioning

 **Solid Instruments** releases are versioned using the [**Semantic Versioning 2.0.0**](https://semver.org/spec/v2.0.0.html) specification.
 Release versioning is controlled via [`appveyor.yml`](appveyor.yml).
 Please do not submit pull requests that modify the build version.
 The maintainers manage release versioning.